JorgeOehrens/kombat-console/README.md

 # Kombat-JRPG
-Development of Talana Kombat JRPG, using MVC software architectural pattern and PyCharm environment.
+Development of Kombat JRPG, using MVC software architectural pattern and PyCharm environment.

 # Test json 1